Nakamura Utaemon VI

 Nakamura Utaemon VI (中村歌右衛門 (6代目)) was a Japanese kabuki performer and an artistic director of the Kabuki-za in Tokyo.
 He was a prominent member of a family of kabuki actors from the Keihanshin region.

 Nakamura Utaemon was a stage name with significant cultural and historical connotations.
 The name Utaemon indicates personal status as an actor.
 Such a title can only be assumed after the death of a previous holder, under restrictive succession conventions.

 He was considered the greatest onnagata of the post-War period, and was heralded as a "a divine messenger given to kabuki from heaven" during his naming ceremony.

 Life and career

 Utaemon VI was the son of Nakamura Utaemon V. The actor's name was Fujio Kawamura when he was born in the sixth generation of a line of famous Kabuki actors.
-In the conservative Kabuki world, stage names are passed from father to son in formal system which converts the kabuki stage name into a mark of accomplishment.
+In the conservative Kabuki world, stage names are passed from father to son in a formal system which converts the kabuki stage name into a mark of accomplishment.
 The name Utaemon VI was formally proclaimed in a 1951 ceremony at the Kabuki theater in Tokyo.